AlbertSolomon/sportsparliament_thechatbot/README.md

 # sportsparliament_thechatbot
-some kind of a chatbot 🤖
+some kind of a chatbot 🤖 (scrapping, audio processing and go 💨)

 ## Info
-> This will be written in go and python 🚀
+> This will be written in go and python. 🚀